Dr Katy Roscoe, Pearsall Fellow

 Convict Labour in Britain's Imperial Dockyards

-Katherine recently finished her PhD in History at the University of Leicester, supervised by Professor Clare Anderson and Dr Katherine Foxhall.
-Her doctoral research explored the use of islands for the incarceration of Indigenous and European convicts off the Australian continent during (time).
-Sitting at the intersection of maritime, colonial and convict history, it shows the essential role islands played in colonial governance and expansion.
-Her PhD was part of Clare Anderson’s European Research Council Carceral Archipelago project on global convict transportation and her research is showcased in the project blog and Convict Voyages website.
-She tweets from @katwee_.
+Katy was recently awarded her PhD in History at the University of Leicester, supervised by Professor Clare Anderson and Dr Katherine Foxhall.
+Her doctoral research explored the use of islands off the coast of Australia for the incarceration of Indigenous and European convicts.
+Sitting at the intersection of maritime, colonial and convict history, it demonstrates the essential role islands played in colonial governance and imperial expansion.
+She completed her doctoral research as part of Clare Anderson’s Carceral Archipelago project (European Research Council) on convict transportation globally.

 Katherine works as a Research Assistant for The Bentham Project (UCL) and has taught at the University of Leicester.
-She was awarded a National Archives of Australia/Australian Historical Association Postgraduate Scholarship in 2016 and the Australian Bicentennial Scholarship from the Menzies Centre of Australian Studies (Kings College London) in 2014.
-She has also published in Studies in Western Australian History (2016), The Palgrave Handbook of Prison Tourism (2017) and co-convened a special issue on ‘Networks in Imperial History’ in the Journal of World History (2015).
+She was awarded a National Archives of Australia/Australian Historical Association Postgraduate Scholarship (2016) and the Australian Bicentennial Scholarship from the Menzies Centre of Australian Studies (2014).